ID

 The diversity of retrotransposons in Brassica : understanding their phylogeny and evolution

-• 1999-2000: Postdoctoral position, UMR Diversité et Génome des Plantes Cultivées, INRA-Montpellier /France - P. Roumet, J. David
+• 1999-2000: Postdoctoral position, UMR Diversité et Génome des Plantes Cultivées, INRA-Montpellier - P. Roumet, J. David

 • Implication of peroxidases in clearness of pasta: development of S-SAP markers in durum wheat